 I’ve got board and non-profit experience.
 I’ve done it all from grant-writing to strategic planning to meeting facilitation, etc. etc. More importantly, I’m a native southwest-sider, the kid of immigrants and now raising a couple kids of my own in the neighborhood.
 I can’t say enough about how much I love the community in McKinley Park and the active work so many people are doing to foster and invite that.
 I think it’s a pretty special thing though it can be pretty fragile when you’re talking about a community that isn’t as resourced or listened to as other neighborhoods given our racial and economic make-up as well as small size - especially as we begin to get mentioned as the next “hot” area.
 I think the MPDC can serve as an organization that really helps to hold up the voice and priorities of all of the neighborhood not just of those whose voice is loudest or who have the most access, time, resources, etc. There are certainly challenges in order to effectively do that as an organization but I think the MPDC can serve in that role and I would love to contribute to making that happen.

 This year I’ve been busy as part of the leadership team of the McKinley Park Community Garden as we’ve relocated to the new site in McKinley Park.
 I am also one of MPDC founders - involved since before it existed as a named group.
 I’m a particpant in the McKinley Park Stewardship days (not just because of the doughnuts) , Ward cleanup events and a customer of the Farmer’s Market.
 I consider it a huge blessing to be able to live here.

-I’ve been a professional software developer for nearly 20 years, currently at the awesome Yaro.
-I have been contributing those talents to the MPDC by designing, maintaining and hosting this web site using 100% free and open source tools.
+I’ve been a professional software developer for nearly 20 years, currently at Future making the fight against climate change personal.
+I have been contributing those talents to the MPDC by designing, maintaining and hosting this web site using 100% free and open source tools and hosting.